hutualive/non-recursive-make/README.md

     libz.so, so you still have to manually specify library dependencies and link targets in the module.mk files.

-4. Avoidence of recursive Make.
-(See Miller's paper; it's easy to find with google.)
+4. Avoidence of recursive make.

 5. Parallel building using Make's `-j` flag.
 This is robust and works well with incremental builds thanks to point 4).

 6. Unit tests, build artifacts, and final output all go in their own